vivmk/techaware/content/posts/tor_part2.md

 ## Part 2: How to use Tor?

-Tor can be used on almost all the popular devices today - be it running Linux, Windows, Mac, Android or iOS.
-It is also supported by IOT devices.
-Today we are going to explore how to install:
+Tor can run on antyhing that has an eletric plus, be it Windows, Mac, Linux, Android ,iOS or IOT devices.
+Today we are going to explore how to use TOR on the following platforms

 - Tor on Windows, Mac and Linux
 - Tor on Android and iOS